lethain/staff-eng/src/markdown/stories/nelson-elhage.md

  That wasn’t an angle that I spent a lot of time thinking explicitly about in those terms, and I can't think of clear examples where I would describe that as what I was doing.
 An adjacent thing that I did a couple of times was helping to bootstrap teams that I wasn't part of.
 For example, some team would spin up to take over a system that used to be part my capacity, and I would work with them in a close advisory role to give them context and advice.

 ___You first got the Architect title at Oracle after the Ksplice acquisition.
-What was your process for getting both the Architect title?___
+What was your process for getting the Architect title?___

  I don't remember if [Ksplice](https://en.wikipedia.org/wiki/Ksplice) had titles in place pre-acquisition.
 After the acquisition I spent one year at Oracle and had the title Architect, which I think at the time was their highest individual contributor level.
 There was definitely some acquisition title inflation going on there.
 I don't know if I would have reached that title if I had not come in via acquisition.